uktrade/enquiry-mgmt-tool/README.rst

-There is a |ci-workflow|_ defined in |file-ci-config|_ which compiles and deploys the documentation to the |gh-pages|_ branch of the |repository|_ when code is pushed to the ``master`` branch, which is after every PR merge.
+There is a |ci-workflow|_ defined in |file-ci-config|_ which compiles and deploys the documentation to the |gh-pages|_ branch of the |repository|_ when code is pushed to the ``main`` branch, which is after every PR merge.
 The deployed documentation will then be available at `<https://uktrade.github.io/enquiry-mgmt-tool>`_.